masejs/masejs-examples/README.md

 ## Submitting

-Check the sumbit channel on the [discord](https://discord.gg/Mbtnv9BN) server for more info
+Check out the sumbit channel on the [discord](https://discord.gg/Mbtnv9BN) server for more info.

 ## Copyright and license